How do I Migrate?

 If you and the employer meet the requirements, you’ll get permanent resident status.
 This means you can live and work in Canada.

-Demand for the AIP last year led IRCC to increase its annual allotment of new admissions to Canada through the pilot by 500 spaces.
+Demand for the AIPP last year led IRCC to increase its annual allotment of new admissions to Canada through the pilot by 500 spaces.

 Use our free assessment tool to know more about your Canada immigration possibilities.